angular/angular-ja/aio-ja/content/guide/roadmap.md

 ### Investigate micro frontend architecture for scalable development processes

 We understood and defined the problem space for the past couple of quarters.
-We will follow up with a blog post on best practices when developing apps at scale.
-The project got delayed due to the prioritization of other initiatives.

-### Update getting started tutorial

-Over the past two quarters, we developed a new video and textual tutorial based on standalone components.
-They are in the final review stages, and we expect to publish them by the end of Q2.
+As the most widely adopted solution we identified is module federation and we suggest it as an option in the rare cases when micro frontend architecture is a feasible solution.
+Currently, we're working with the community on providing a third-party extension for the Angular CLI via import maps that work with the new application builder, enabling a solution comparable to module federation in webpack.

 ### Token-based theming APIs